2 out of 3 Romanians are concerned about the escalation of the conflict in Ukraine globally and the use of nuclear weapons.

-- Romanians are the most worried about the evolution of their financial situation, among 17 NATO member states analyzed.
+Romanians are the most worried about the evolution of their financial situation among the 17 NATO member states analyzed.

-Since the beginning of the ongoing Russian-Ukrainian conflict, the world's attention has been focused on the situation in Ukraine and the economic sanctions imposed on Russia.
-Opinions are divided and attitudes and seem to vary depending on a variety of factors.
-How Romanians see this conflict and its repercussions, we find out from Leo Burnett analysis carried out on data from Global Web Index (GWI) survey.
+Since the beginning of the ongoing Russian-Ukrainian conflict, the world’s attention has been focused on the situation in Ukraine and the economic sanctions imposed on Russia.
+However, opinions are divided and attitudes and seem to vary depending on a variety of factors.
+We find out how Romanians see this conflict and its repercussions from Leo Burnett’s analysis carried out on data from Global Web Index (GWI) survey.

 Concerns about the evolution of the current situation

 63% of Romanians are worried about the prospect of war escalating globally or nuclear weapons being involved.
 However, only half of them believe that this is a real probability.